-If you can't seem to obtain a signal on your Verizon or Sprint iPhone 4, it may mean that you have a faulty cellular antenna.
-DIY replacing it is a relatively straight-forward repair that isn't too difficult.
+Replacing it is a relatively straight-forward DIY repair that isn't too difficult.
 If you're out of warranty, it's also a much cheaper option than purchasing a new iPhone or paying for a replacement.

 What you need for a DIY CDMA (Verizon or Sprint) iPhone 4 cellular replacement